lancedb/lancedb/docs/src/basic.md

 !!! info "LanceDB can be run in a number of ways:"

     * Embedded within an existing backend (like your Django, Flask, Node.js or FastAPI application)
-    * Connected to directly from a client application like a Jupyter notebook for analytical workloads
+    * Directly from a client application like a Jupyter notebook for analytical workloads
     * Deployed as a remote serverless database

 ![](assets/lancedb_embedded_explanation.png)